dkorpel/dconf/dconf24/README.md

+## Code examples

+These are code examples accompanying the presentation.

 ### allocator.d

 This is the file that you need to import to start using the `Arena` allocator and the `Allocator` interface.